Shakeskeyboarde/wurk/packages/command-build/README.md

 ### Mode: `vite`

-Uses the `vite.config.ts` or `vite.config.js` file in the workspace root if it exists.
+Uses the `vite.config.*` file in the workspace root if it exists.

 If no configuration exists, a default configuration will be used.
 Under the default configuration, library mode is enabled if the `package.json` file contains `bin`, `main`, or `exports` entry points.
 CommonJS and/or ESModule output is determined automatically.